Dick's Picks Volume 4

 Dick's Picks Volume 4 is the fourth live album in the Dick's Picks series of releases by the Grateful Dead.
 It was recorded on February 13 and February 14, 1970, at the Fillmore East in New York City, and released in February 1996.
 It was the first of the Dick's Picks CDs to have three discs.
 It was also the first Dead album to include the song "Mason's Children".

 Dick's Picks Volume 4 was the second album of live material from the 2/13/70 and 2/14/70 concerts.
 The first was History of the Grateful Dead, Volume One (Bear's Choice), which was released in 1973.

 The Grateful Dead played three sets of music at each of these concerts — a relatively short electric set, an acoustic set, and another, longer electric set, followed by an encore.
-Dick's Picks Volume 4 contains the complete third sets of both shows, plus two additional songs.
+Dick's Picks Volume 4 contains the complete third sets of both shows, plus two additional tracks.